red-data-tools/red_amber/README.md

 53939     0.75 Ideal     D        SI2          62.2     55.0     2757     5.83 ...
 3.64
 ```

-For example, we can compute mean prices per 'cut' for the data larger than 1 carat.
+For example, we can compute mean prices per cut for the data larger than 1 carat.

 ```ruby
 df = diamonds